Werbung ausblenden

 2.1 The sounds - an overview

-French has 26 letters, 37 phoneme (sounds) and 130 graphemes.
+French has 26 letters, 37 phonemes (sounds) and 130 graphemes.
 A grapheme is defined as a depiction of a sound in writing.
-In English for instance there is the same ending sound in cough, deaf - the writing is different.
+In English, for example, the words"cough" and "deaf" end in the same sound, but that sound is written differently.

 Vowels: There are 19 vowels.
-Of these there are 4 nasal sounds.
+Of these, 4 are nasal sounds.
 These four are quite a challenge.
-Another challenge is the different sounds of the vowel e, the sounds are quite similar, which does not make things easier.
+Another challenge is the different sounds of the vowel e; the sounds are quite similar, which does not make things easier.

 The 'Umlauts' in French are another problem for English speakers.
 However, before we have a closer look at all of them we should define: What actually is a vowel?

-A vowel is a sound that can stream out unimpededly.
-Only the size of the room for resonance in your mouth decides upon the sound that will be made.
-A nasal sound is a vowel that uses the nose as resonance room.
-The function of a vowel is that the tongue has the possibility to return into a position to form the next consonant.
-Trying to pronounce the following acronyms without a vowel you will see:
+A vowel is a sound that can be uttered freely, without a physical impediment.
+Only the amount of room in one´s mouth available to enable resonance determines the sound that will be made.
+A nasal vowel sound uses the room in one´s nose for resonance.
+The vowel sound enables the tongue to return to a position from which it can form the next consonant.
+If you try to pronounce the following acronyms without a vowel, you will see how difficult it is:

 Examples